World No. 2 Coke bottler profit hit by austerity, costs

 ATHENS Coca-Cola Hellenic (CCH) HLBr.AT, the world's second-largest bottler of Coca-Cola Co.
 (KO.N) soft drinks, shed 25 percent of profit in the first half as expected, hurt by austerity in debt-laden Italy, Ireland and Greece and higher commodity costs.

-The Athens-based company with operations in 27 countries including Russia and Nigeria said comparable net income was 109 million euros (85 million pounds), against the average of 110.1 million euros forecast in a Reuters poll of analysts.
+The Athens-based company with operations in 27 countries including Russia and Nigeria said comparable net income was 109 million euros ($134.5 million), against the average of 110.1 million euros forecast in a Reuters poll of analysts.

 EU-IMF austerity measures have caused sales volumes to drop in Greece and Ireland as well as Italy, where the government is also curbing spending to cope with higher borrowing costs.